IhabBendidi/bioval/Readme.md

 - aggregated : Whether to use the aggregated (if True) or distributed metrics (if False).
 Default is True.

-- detailed : Whether to return the detailed results of the metrics (if True) or not (if False).
+- detailed_output : Whether to return the detailed results of the metrics (if True) or not (if False).
 Default is True.

 - batch_size : The batch size to use for the encoding of the input images, to avoid out of memory issues.
 Default is 256.